dijksterhuis/octatools/README.md

 The following projects were used a starting references for the initial serialization/deserialization efforts of data files (mostly the `.ot` files).
-Without them, octatools probably wouldn't exist.
+Without them, ot-tools probably wouldn't exist.

 - Digichain by brian3kb -- https://github.com/brian3kb/digichain
 - OctaChainer by KaiDrange -- https://github.com/KaiDrange/OctaChainer